 Gloucester is a pretty country town and is adjacent to the World Heritage Barrington Tops.

-Gloucester is located in the Hunter, New England and Central Coast Primary Health Network (HNECCPHN).
-This fact sheet provides an overview of the community profile for the Gloucester Local Government Area.
+Gloucester is located within the Hunter New England and Central Coast Primary Health Network, this Health Planning Compass provides an overview of community health for the region.

-Gloucester sits in a picturesque river valley surrounded by hills at the junction of the Avon, Gloucester and Barrington rivers and is located in the north Hunter region, east of Barrington Tops and is 145kms north of Newcastle, 1 hour from Taree and 220kms from Sydney.
+Gloucester sits in a picturesque river valley surrounded by hills at the junction of the Avon, Gloucester and Barrington rivers and is located in the north Hunter region, east of Barrington Tops and is 145 kms north of Newcastle, 77 km from Taree and 220 kms from Sydney.

-Gloucester is well known for its top-quality produce including Barrington beef and perch, gold deposits, the bushranger Captain Thunderbolt and is the basecamp for the World Heritage Barrington Tops wilderness.
+Gloucester is well known for its top-quality produce including Barrington beef and perch, gold deposits, the bushranger Captain Thunderbolt, and is a good base for exploring the World Heritage Barrington Tops wilderness.

 The closest regional airport is in Taree, just under an hour north of Gloucester.
 Regional Express Airlines (Rex) offers daily direct services to Sydney and Newcastle.

 Newcastle Airport is just under an hour and a half south of Gloucester.
 Regional Express Airport (Rex) and Fly Pelican offer daily flights to Sydney with Qantaslink and Virgin Australia offer daily flights to Brisbane and Melbourne.

 Gloucester is situated on the North Coast railway line and can be accessed from the southeast from Newcastle.